Our rating(3.2/5)

 What does AIB Merchant Services offer?

-Allied Irish Bank Merchant Services (AIBMS) is the largest provider of payment acceptance in Ireland, offering card payment solutions to businesses of all sizes.
+Allied Irish Bank Merchant Services (AIBMS) is the largest provider of payment acceptance in Ireland, with card payment solutions to businesses of all sizes.

 AIB Merchant Services is actually a joint venture between AIB and First Data Corporation, a global acquirer processing payments and providing merchant accounts.
-Because First Data created the Clover brand of card terminals, AIBMS tends to recommend these products for in-person payments, but other card terminals are available too.
+Because First Data created the Clover brand of card terminals, AIBMS tends to recommend these products for in-person payments, but other card terminals are available too from the good brands PAX and Ingenico.

 Accepted cards